Decentralized Optimization over Tree Graphs: Optimization over tree graphs

-{ Y. Jiang, H. Yin and B. Houska \at School of Information Science and Technology\\ ShanghaiTech University, Shanghai, China\\ \ which is called the set of leaves.
+which is called the set of leaves.
 Notice that the definition of $\mathcal L$ does not depend on which node is assigned as root.
 This is in contrast to the set $\mathcal L^\bullet$ of leaves, which may not contain the root node. \begin{proposition} The nodes of a tree graph $(\mathcal N, \mathcal E)$ can be enumerated in such a way that the graph $(\mathcal N, \mathcal E^+)$, with

 is still a tree graph. \end{proposition} The proof of the above proposition is constructive: we can start at any node and call it the root by assigning the label $1$.
 Next, the root enumerates its children in increasing order, the children enumerate their children, and so on, until all nodes have a number and such that the set